 This rice is super versatile and pairs well with just about any Mexican entrée.
 Here are some of my favorite main Mexican dishes:

-• Measure.
-Rice is not a recipe you can throw together without measuring cups.
+• Measure Precisely: Rice is not a recipe you can throw together without measuring cups.
 Accurately measuring the rice itself and the broth is the best way to ensure success.
 I definitely do not recommend eyeballing the amounts for this recipe!

-Up close image of Mexican red rice in white dish with spoon.
+Up close overhead image of Mexican rice with garnish.

 Is Mexican red rice the same as Spanish rice?